← Back to Insights

 Key Takeaways

-The right choice depends on your risk tolerance, cash buffer, and how long you plan to hold
+• The right answer depends on cash buffer, income stability, risk tolerance, and how actively you want to manage the loan.

-This is one of the most common questions first-time HDB buyers ask — and one of the most misunderstood.
-The answer in 2026 is more nuanced than it has been in previous years because bank rates have dropped significantly.
+This is one of the most common questions first-time HDB buyers ask, and one of the most misunderstood.
+The answer in 2026 is more nuanced than it has been in previous years because bank packages may look attractive at entry, while the HDB loan still offers certainty and flexibility.
 Here is the honest comparison.

 HDB Loan vs Bank Loan in Singapore: The Key Differences